If you received an email invitation, copy the link from the email into Google Chrome Browser to open the specific project.

 Freeform shapes, polygons, lines, boxes

-- Draw a box or freeform shape or polygon or line
+- Draw a box, freeform shape, polygon or line

-- Skip a few images and draw another box/shape/etc
+- Skip a few images and draw another annotation using the same label

 - Repeat until you have as many frames as you like